mbzuai-oryx/CVRR-Evaluation-Suite/assets/PREDICTIONS.md

 ## Generating Predictions for CVRR-ES dataset from Video-LMMs
 This document provides detailed instructions on generating answers (predictions) from Video-LMMs for video questions in the CVRR-ES benchmark.

-**About the Benchmark:** CVRR-ES benchmark consists of 2400 open-ended question-answer (QA) pairs spanning over 214 unique videos for evaluating Video-LMMs.
-The benchmark aims to assess their robustness to user textual queries and reasoning capabilities in a variety of complex and contextual videos covering 11 diverse evaluation dimensions.
+**About the Benchmark:** CVRR-ES benchmark consists of 2400 open-ended question-answer (QA) pairs spanning over 214 unique videos (224 videos in total as some videos are used for multiple evaluation dimensions) for evaluating Video-LMMs.
+The benchmark aims to assess their robustness to user textual queries (e.g., confusing, misleading questions etc.) and reasoning capabilities in a variety of complex and contextual videos covering 11 diverse evaluation dimensions.

-**How the predictions are generated?:** For each QA pair of CVRR-ES benchmark, we provide Video-LMM with the question alongside with the corresponding video, which generates prediction answer in an auto-regressive manner.
+**How the predictions are generated?** For each QA pair of CVRR-ES benchmark, we provide Video-LMM with the question alongside with the corresponding video, which generates prediction answer in an auto-regressive manner.
 Each QA pair is processed without maintaining the chat history.

 Below we provide separate instructions for each model for generating predictions.